 Investigate which other nearby religious communities have an active involvement with immigration justice.
-Begin with outreach to other UU congregations, but make sure to also check in with Jewish and Muslim communities as well as Christian churches; remember that many of these include large populations of immigrants.
-The New Sanctuary Movement has included representatives from nearly every faith tradition.
+Begin with outreach to those of your own faith, but don't stop there!
+Check in with Christian, Jewish and Muslim communities, especially those that include large populations of immigrants.
+The Sanctuary Movement has included representatives from nearly every faith tradition.

-If possible (and if you haven't already), get connected to an interfaith network, such as a local affiliate of People Improving Communities through Organizing (PICO), the Industrial Areas Foundation (IAF) or the Gamaliel network.
-These are examples of congregationally-based community organizations (CBCOs), dedicated to bringing faith communities together for social justice, and have often been key supporters of immigration justice action.
+If possible (and if you haven't already), get connected to an interfaith network, such as a local affiliate of People Improving Communities through Organizing (PICO), the Industrial Area Foundation (IAF) or Gamaliel network.
+These are examples of congregationally-based community organizations (CBCOs), dedicated to bringing faith communities together for social justice., and have often been key supporters of immigration justice action.